-- FM Approved 304 stainless steel constructed weldment with #4 finished and integral secondary containment plenum.
+- 304 stainless steel constructed weldment with #4 finished and integral secondary containment plenum.

-- FM Approved 316 stainless steel constructed weldment with mirror polished finished and integral secondary containment plenum.
+- 316 stainless steel constructed weldment with mirror polished finished and integral secondary containment plenum.

 With 200 mm hydrophilic silicon wafers the Liquid Diffusion Technology (LDT) dries with particle neutral performance or better at 32 nm that is watermark free, regardless of wafer load size.
 These particle performance results were obtained and tested for particle performance at a customer’s site while running actual application processes.
 A manual stand-alone IPA dryers were used for these tests.
 Integrated dryers show even lower particle adders as a result of Megasonic Cleaning and robotic handling.
 Particle neutral is based upon the average of all wafers in the cassette.

 N2 Medium: Flow in LPM of N2 manifold during tank fill and IPA build.
 Typically 5-35 LPM.
 (1CFM = 28.31 Liters or .17 –1.2 CFM)

 Cascade: Time in seconds that the DI Water overflows the process tank at the beginning of the process.
 (Typically 0-60 seconds.)